As the first snowflakes touch the ground, powder hounds from around the world race to the USA to tackle some of the globe’s most renowned slopes.

 Park City, Utah

 Only 52 kilometers southeast of downtown Salt Lake City, Park City is among Utah’s most popular skiing locations.
-The site of numerous events during the 2002 Winter Olympics – and the headquarters of the U.S. Ski Team – Park City has three major sets of slopes: Canyons Resort, Deer Valley Resort (a skiing-only resort) and Park City Mountain Resort.
+The site of numerous events during the 2002 Winter Olympics – and the headquarters of the U.S. Ski Team – Park City has three major sets of slopes: Canyons Village at Park City, Deer Valley Resort (a skiing-only resort) and Park City Mountain Resort.
 Factor in the other renowned ski and snowboard areas around the city, such as Snowbird and Alta (another skiers-only area), and you’ll end up with 426 runs and bowls across more than 3,600 hectares of snow-dusted terrain.

 Mountains and slopes surrounding Deer Valley Ski Resort in Park City